lonelyplanet/performance_test/README.md

-### TL;DR

-1. Add `performance_test' to your Gemfile
-2. Write one or more cucumber features
-3. Top and tail each feature with the steps "When I start the timer" and "Then I stop the timer"
-4. Create a "config/performance_test.yml" file, referencing your feature(s)
-5. `bundle exec rake run_performance_tests`

-### PerformanceTest
+# performance_test

-PerformanceTest is a simple gem that runs a set of cucumber features, saving the results to a database.
+A simple gem that runs a set of cucumber features, saving the results to a database.

 A typical use case might be to detect if changes made to an application have caused its performance to degrade over time.

 After installing the gem, your rails application will have a new rake task called `run_performance_tests', which is driven by a config file that you create called "config/performance_test.yml".